-Ilan will perform on our virtual stage for Seriously Entertaining on March 15, 2022, speaking on the evening’s theme, “Long, Strange Trip.”
-Register here.
+Ilan performed on our virtual stage for Seriously Entertaining on March 15, 2022, speaking on the evening’s theme, “Long, Strange Trip.”
+Watch it below.

 Ilan Stavans is the Publisher of Restless Books and the Lewis-Sebring Professor of Humanities, Latin American and Latino Culture at Amherst College.
 His books include On Borrowed Words, Spanglish, Dictionary Days, The Disappearance, and A Critic’s Journey.
 He has edited The Norton Anthology of Latino Literature, the three-volume set Isaac Bashevis Singer: Collected Stories, The Poetry of Pablo Neruda, among dozens of other volumes.
 He is the recipient of numerous awards and honors, including a Guggenheim Fellowship, Chile’s Presidential Medal, the International Latino Book Award, and the Jewish Book Award.
 Stavans’s work, translated into twenty languages, has been adapted to the stage and screen.
 A cofounder of the Great Books Summer Program at Amherst, Stanford, Chicago, Oxford, and Dublin, he is the host of the NPR podcast “In Contrast.”